openbaton/docs/docs/vnfm-how-to-write.md

 ## Implementation of the VNFManager

-This section is going to describe the implementation of a basic VNFManager by using the vnfm-sdk-jms.
+This section is going to describe the implementation of a basic VNFManager by using the vnfm-sdk-amqp.
 In the end, the VNFManager will be able to allocate and terminate resources by using its own openstack-plugin.

 So first of all you need to define the main method used for starting your VNFManager.